malonsol/TFM_KSchool/README.md

 Relative paths have been used throughout all the notebooks in order to ensure complete reproducibility.
 DO NOT change directory arborescence !!!

-*NOTE: At certain points in the project, computation times are quite long.
-Therefore, notebooks are already run so the reader can review their contents without having to run them.
+*NOTE: At certain points in the notebooks, computation times are quite long.
+Therefore, these are already pre-run so the reader can review their contents without having to run them.*

+---

 ### 3. Running the Jupyter Notebooks
 The proper way to fully reproduce the project is to run the notebooks in the corresponding order.
 To ease this process, these have been numbered: